GuanceCloud/datakit/internal/export/doc/en/inputs/rum.md

 <!-- markdownlint-disable MD025 -->
 ### Install the sourcemap tools {#install-tools}
 <!-- markdownlint-enable -->
 First, you need to install the corresponding symbol restoration tool.
-Datakit provides a one-click installation command to simplify the installation of the tool:
+DataKit provides a one-click installation command to simplify the installation of the tool:

 ```shell
 sudo datakit install --symbol-tools